-Start your studies with an Apple iPad, the Future Facing Learning toolkit, a keyboard case and up to £300 of learning resources.
+Start your studies with an Apple iPad, the Future Facing Learning toolkit, a keyboard case and up to £300 credit for learning resources.

-To be eligible for Teesside University Advance you must be a new entrant enrolling on Year 0 or 1 (this excludes direct entrants onto Years 2 or 3 or students repeating any year) as a full-time undergraduate degree student for the 2018-19 academic year on a Teesside University course leading to an award of at least 360 credits delivered on Teesside University's Middlesbrough or Darlington campus.
+To be eligible for Teesside University Advance you must be a new entrant enrolling on Year 0 or Year 1, or a direct entrant onto Year 2, as a full-time undergraduate degree student for the 2021-22 academic year on a Teesside University course leading to an award of at least 360 credits delivered on Teesside University's Middlesbrough or Darlington campus.
+This excludes direct entrants onto Year 3, students repeating Year 3 or progressing to Year 3 with reduced credit after repeating Year 2 study.

 Deploying a single device means that we have consistency with the devices we use in the learning environment.
 It also means that the University can provide technical support for their everyday use.